North Korea says latest spy satellite launch failed, but will try again

 South Korea's military said it tracked the flight from its launch at the North's Sohae Satellite Launching Ground and also concluded that it was a failure.

-The launch prompted an emergency warning in Japan just before 4 a.m. local time (1900 GMT) over the J-alert broadcasting system, telling residents of the southernmost prefecture of Okinawa to take cover indoors.
+The launch prompted an emergency warning in Japan just before 4am local time (5am Singapore time) over the J-alert broadcasting system, telling residents of the southernmost prefecture of Okinawa to take cover indoors.

 About 20 minutes following the alert, the Japanese government followed up with a notice that the missile had passed through towards the Pacific Ocean and lifted the emergency warning.